 I could feel the momentum building.
 Things got stuck to the point that I knew I needed to talk them through.
 I made the call Monday and I was able to get in to see my therapist yesterday.
 It was the first time in a couple of months.
 The crux of my grief was not the one year anniversary of the divorce.
 No, it wasn’t the ending that was caused my grief, it was the beginning that I mourned.
 Yesterday would have been my 15th wedding anniversary if I was still married.

-This week, as part of this month that is filled with one anniversary after the next, is taking its toll on my mental health.
+This week as part of this month filled with one anniversary after the next has taken a toll on my mental health.
 Just like my cousin, Kim, told me Tuesday, Janet reiterated last night, acknowledging anniversaries is part of the grieving process.
 She told me it’s ok.
 I told Janet that writing through the anniversaries and also attending Al-Anon is exhausting me.
-I feel and fear I sound like an old lady saying “I am so tired” but Janet assured me that grieving is healthy and being tired from it is perfectly normal.
+I feel and fear I sound like an old lady saying “I am so tired” but Janet assured me that grieving is healthy and being tired because of it is perfectly normal.
 Being authentic and living in your truth apparently expends a lot of energy?
 I felt better after we talked through the last couple of months; hernia repair, grounded from yoga and walks, Christmas Day, Al-Anon, Step 11, Improv, career changes, interviews, a maturing daughter, money worries, loneliness, and then all of the anniversaries.
 Phew, it was a busy hour.
 And looking at that long sentence, it was a busy couple of months.

 When I finished up with Janet, I ran home, ate a sandwich, let the dogs out, and then took off again.
 I picked up my friend Karin, who asked me to be her guest for Bunco.